ninabarzh/broomstick/content/posts/turbulent-coexistence.md

 description: "A messy middle ground where AI advances unevenly, governance lags, inequality worsens, and society scrambles to adapt.
 Chaos isn’t coming—it’s already here."
 date: 2025-07-21T02:00:00.000Z
 draft: false
-tags: ["AI futures", "labour", "governance", "inequality", "automation", "uncertainty", "scenarios", "scenario planning", "likely case", "butwaittheresmorechaos",]
+tags: ["AI", "labour", "governance", "inequality", "automation", "uncertainty", "scenarios", "scenario planning", "likely case", "butwaittheresmorechaos",]
 ---

 Elijah never quite knew how to answer the question, "So, what do you *do*?"